LukeGrahamLandry/franca/devlog.md

+- want to clean up type checking / coercion stuff. so I want @as to be the only one that does the current loose `type_check_arg` where you can assign structs to tuples.
+- @as can't just change the type on the node because `c: i64 = 0; d := @as(u8) c`,
+  makes emit_bc debug check see that as a u8 load without calling fn load. it does work if you take that out but i don't really want to remove that check. but doing it on the pointer type instead of the value type makes sense to me.
+- made it give the compiler access to fn Slice(T) so strings and !slice can have the right type less painfully.

+## zero size unit (May 17)

 - in the backend you mostly need size and float_mask at the same time so put them together so its less verbose.
 - want zero sized Unit so you don't spend instructions moving around garbage. removed places that pushed/popped a zero to Vec<i64>/v-stack.